armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 2.4.0: cosmetic change, text update.
+In the release: A version of the file DOC is copy in a PDF version to be more universal for user reading, A other french file has been add to help user to understand their Radio. ( menu armel f4hwn.pdf done by 14UVR010) this is a copy of his file.
+To get the last update, go on the FB Group UV-K5 france.
+He allow me to put the file in this release.

 In version 2.3.0: French file of the driver and documentation been had, a release has been done to include all in the same package.

 In version 2.2.1: Add the fly over in extra field in the memories tab.
 I was request chirp team to add it and they add it on the the last release on the basic setting has it's not in the driver.